scribe-org/Scribe-iOS/README.md

 # Preview Videos [`⇧`](#contents)

-The following are combined preview videos for the [App Store](https://apps.apple.com/app/scribe-language-keyboards/id1596613886):
+The following are the preview videos for the [App Store](https://apps.apple.com/app/scribe-language-keyboards/id1596613886):

 #### iPhone 6.5" version